logicalclocks/hops-docs/docs/user_guide/hopsworks/python.rst

 Hopsworks provides a premade environment for machine learning and data science development using python 3.7.
 The environment contain the most popular machine learning libraries including TensorFlow, Keras, PyTorch and scikit-learn.

-The environment ensures compatibility between the machine learning libraries and CUDA/cuDNN in case of NVIDIA GPUs and ROCm in case of AMD GPUs.
+The environment ensures compatibility between the CUDA version and the installed TensorFlow and PyTorch versions for applications using NVIDIA GPUs.

-In each project there is an Anaconda environment, which is replicated at all data processing hosts in the cluster.
-This means that whenever an operation is issued through the UI such as, installing or uninstalling a library, it is replicated on all the Anaconda environments which keeps them in sync.
+For each project, an Anaconda environment can be managed, which is is stored in a Docker image.
+Issuing an operation from the Python UI such as installing or uninstalling a library also updates the Anaconda environment.

-Each python application running in the project, such as for example PySpark, uses the project's environment.
+Each python application running in the project, such as for example PySpark, uses the project's Anaconda environment.
+The Docker image is pulled on all hosts to ensure that the running applications gets the updated environment as libraries gets added and are removed.

 Navigating to the service
 -------------------------